sebastianhaber/sebastianhaber/README.md

 My projects:

 - [Bezbekownia](https://github.com/sebastianhaber/bezbekownia-public) - (beta) WebApp where you can see memes, comment and upload own pictures.
-- [Infonite](https://github.com/sebastianhaber/infonite) - app with current shop in Fortnite, built with [Fortnite-api](https://fortnite-api.com/).
+- [Infonite](https://github.com/sebastianhaber/infonite) - app with current shop in Fortnite.
+Built with [Fortnite-api](https://fortnite-api.com/).
 - [Expenses](https://github.com/sebastianhaber/expenses) - save your expenses and incomes, watch what you spend the most money on.
+Created with [Chakra UI](https://chakra-ui.com/)